Reduce Cloud Anxiety, Secure Applications in AWS with MFA

 If these questions incite a little cloud-anxiety, that’s okay — they are important questions with important answers.
 However, by partnering with AWS Directory Service, Duo is making a secure transition to the cloud a whole lot easier.

 In order to counteract some cloud apprehension, let’s talk about a few of the complications listed above, and some potential solutions.

-Q: As a concrete example, what if a company uses an on-premises instance of Active Directory for identity management, but wants to start using certain resources offered by Amazon Web Services (AWS)?
+Q: As a concrete example, what if a company uses an on-premises instance of Microsoft Entra ID for identity management, but wants to start using certain resources offered by Amazon Web Services (AWS)?
 Will that company have to set up a new AWS directory from scratch?

 And then the company rode off safely into the cloud sunset?
 Well, not just yet.
 The problem with any set of credentials, whether the directory holding them is on-premises or in the cloud, is that they may be stolen, hacked, or phished.
 One way to ensure that users are not just authenticating, but securely authenticating, is to deploy a second factor when employees attempt to access resources.

 AWS understands the importance of MFA, which is why they chose to integrate specifically with Duo.
 Duo is now the only provider offering out-of-the-box MFA for AWS.
 The integration ensures that companies leveraging Amazon Directory Service are securing their cloud authentication.
 In fact,